sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 The bottom right has the "home" button, which will exit media controller mode, as well as the "hide/show media presentation window" button.

-### Conducting hybrid meetings using a combination of JWMMF, OBS Studio, and Zoom
+### Conducting hybrid meetings using a combination of MMM, OBS Studio, and Zoom

-By far the simplest way to share media during hybrid meetings is by configuring OBS Studio, JWMMF and Zoom to work together.
+By far the simplest way to share media during hybrid meetings is by configuring OBS Studio, MMM and Zoom to work together.

 #### Initial configuration: Kingdom Hall computer